ssrg-vt/mklinux/ft_readme.txt

 PRIMARY:

 -- boot primary kernel
+NOTE: the NIC IP of the primary kernel for now is hard-coded in ft_crash_kernel.c for the fail-over.
+Change it before compiling the kernel!!

 NOTE: if you want to debug the secondary kernel with an extra NIC, you need to blacklist that NIC on the boot parameter of the primary kernel e.g.: pci_dev_flags=0x8086:0x10c9:0.1:b.